smartfuturecode/rpi-ws2812-server/hcu-artnet-server/README.md

-h1 This server recives simple artnet data and resends it via tcp to the ws2812 server
+**This server recives simple artnet data and resends it via tcp to the ws2812 server**